operator-framework/olm-docs/content/en/docs/Tasks/creating-operator-bundle.md

 ### Optional Validation

-Some validators are disabled by default and can be optionally enabled via the `--optional-validators` or `-o` flag
+Some validators are disabled by default and can be optionally enabled via the `--optional-validators` or `-o` flag.

 - Operatorhub validator - performs operatorhub.io validation.
-To validate a bundle using custom categories use with the `OPERATOR_BUNDLE_CATEGORIES` environmental variable to point to a json-encoded categories file.
-Enable via `--optional-validators=operatorhub`.
+To validate a bundle using custom categories use the `OPERATOR_BUNDLE_CATEGORIES` environmental variable to point to a json-encoded categories file.
+Enable this option via `--optional-validators=operatorhub`.
-- Bundle objects validator - performs validation on resources like PodDisruptionBudgets and PriorityClasses.
-Enable via `--optional-validators=bundle-objects`.
+- Bundle objects validator - performs validation on resources like `PodDisruptionBudgets` and `PriorityClasses`.
+Enable this option via `--optional-validators=bundle-objects`.
 Multiple optional validators can be enabled at once, for example `--optional-validators=operatorhub,bundle-objects`.

 #### Custom bundle categories

-The operatorhub validator can verify against custom bundle categories by setting the `OPERATOR_BUNDLE_CATEGORIES` environmental variable.
+The operatorhub validator can verify against custom bundle categories by setting the `OPERATOR_BUNDLE_CATEGORIES` environment variable.
-Setting the `OPERATOR_BUNDLE_CATEGORIES` environmental variable to the path to a json file containing a list of categories will enable those categories to be used when comparing CSV categories for operatorhub validation.
+Setting the `OPERATOR_BUNDLE_CATEGORIES` environment variable to the path to a json file containing a list of categories will enable those categories to be used when comparing CSV categories for operatorhub validation.
 The json file should be in the following format:

 ```json
 {